Updated January 17, 2023

 Why unique: She pursued her passion for music everywhere she went, even when she ended up in jail as a suffragette.
 Her dedication led her to become the first female composer to be awarded damehood.

-Ethel Smyth is an English composer who was respected by her peers but derided by critics.
+Ethel Smyth was an English composer who was respected by her peers but derided by critics.
 One of her best-known works is the opera The Wreckers.
 She also wrote The March of the Women because of her involvement in the women’s suffrage movement.
 She was among more than 140 women who were jailed after a window-smashing campaign against politicians.
 While in her prison cell, Smyth used a toothbrush to keep the beat as women sang her march song in the courtyard below.

 Amy Beach: 1867–1944